-(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock option awards granted during 2020 or 2021, computed in accordance with FASB ASC 718.
+(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock option awards granted during 2022 or 2023, computed in accordance with FASB ASC 718.
 These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.
+For a discussion of valuation assumptions, see Note 7 to our audited financial statements included in this Annual Report on Form 10-K for the fiscal year ended December 31, 2023.